ipfs-shipyard/dnslink-cloudflare/README.md

 - `CF_API_KEY` CloudFlare API key
 - `CF_API_EMAIL` CloudFlare API email

-The second is with just the API token.
+The second is with just the API token (permissions: `zone:read` for all zones and `dns:edit` for specific zone):

 `CF_API_TOKEN` CloudFlare API token